generyand/vantage/docs/project-roadmap.md

 This document outlines the high-level feature epics for the development of the VANTAGE web application.
 Epics are listed in the general order of implementation.

-## Epic 1: Core User Authentication & Management
+## Phase 1: Core User Authentication & Management
 **Status:** ✅ Completed
 **Description:** The foundational security layer.
 Includes user login/logout, a User Management dashboard for the MLGOO-DILG (CRUD operations), and a secure, role-based access control system.
 This is the gateway to all other features.

 ---

-## Epic 2: The BLGU Pre-Assessment Workflow
+## Phase 2: The BLGU Pre-Assessment Workflow
 **Status:** ✅ Completed
 **Description:** This epic focuses entirely on the BLGU user's journey.
 It's the core "data input" part of the application, where the initial self-assessment data is captured.